 Butterbear Ice Cream, Diagon Alley, Universal Studios

 If the Butterbeer itself isn’t enough for you, what about the ice cream version?
-Strangely enough this actually tastes less sweet the the drinkable version, but it’s still rich and indulgent in all the right ways.
+Strangely enough, this actually tastes less sweet the drinkable version, but it’s still rich and indulgent in all the right ways.
 I miss this a lot!

 Warm Cinnamon Rolls, Gaston’s Tavern, Magic Kingdom

-I honestly could write so many blog posts just on the food in Disney World, is that something you’d want to see me post here?
-What’s your favorite Floridian snack?
+So there are some of my favourite Theme Park snacks, I honestly could write so many blog posts just on the food in Disney World, is that something you’d want to see on here?
+What’s your favourite Floridian snack?